carbon-language/carbon-lang/proposals/template.md

 TODO: Fully explain the details of the proposed solution.

+## Rationale based on Carbon's goals

+TODO: How does this proposal effectively advance Carbon's goals?
+This shouldn't re-state the full motivation, but just connect that motivation back to Carbon's stated goals for the project and/or language.
+This may evolve during review.

 ## Alternatives considered

 TODO: What alternative solutions have you considered?

-## Rationale

-TODO: What is the rationale to support accepting the proposal?
-This may evolve during review.